-As used in this section, the term:
+(1) As used in this section, the term:

-"Contractor" means a person who is qualified to engage in the (a) business of electrical or alarm system contracting pursuant to a certificate or registration issued by the department under Part II of

-Chapter 489, Florida Statutes.

-"Low-voltage alarm system project" means a project related to the (b) installation, maintenance, inspection, replacement, or service of a new or existing alarm system, as defined in s.
-489.505, Florida Statutes, that is hardwired and operating at low voltage, as defined in the National Electrical Code Standard 70, Current Edition, or a new or existing low-voltage electric fence, and ancillary components or equipment attached to such a system, or fence, including, but not limited to, home-automation equipment, thermostats, closed-circuit television systems, access controls, battery recharging devices, and video cameras.
+- (a) "Contractor" means a person who is qualified to engage in the business of electrical or alarm system contracting pursuant to a certificate or registration issued by the department under Part II of Chapter 489, Florida Statutes. - (b) "Low-voltage alarm system project" means a project related to the installation, maintenance, inspection, replacement, or service of a new or existing alarm system, as defined in s.
+489.505, Florida Statutes, including video cameras and closed-circuit television systems used to signal or detect a burglary, fire, robbery, or medical emergency, that is hardwired and operating at low voltage, as defined in the National Electrical Code Standard 70, Current Edition, or a new or existing low-voltage electric fence.
+The term also includes ancillary components or equipment attached to a low-voltage